Chawton House: Novels Online project

 These texts explore broad-ranging themes including satire, slavery, marriage, witchcraft and piracy.

 The texts are completely unedited, and have been copied from the originals as accurately as possible.
 Even printer errors have been retained.

 Chawton House Library: Women's Novels

-Routledge has published, to date, thirty-four novels from the Chawton Library collections as part of their Chawton House Library: Women's Novels series.
+Routledge has published, to date, thirty-two novels from the Chawton Library collections as part of their Chawton House Library: Women's Novels series.